NVIDIA/NeMo-Framework-Launcher/README.md

 Please set `model.restore_from_path` before running export to the correct `.nemo` file.

 All relevant inference config fields will be saved for deployment to be automatically read in as defaults.
+In the output directory expect
+`onnx` and `plan`directories.
+The `onnx` will contain the ONNX converted models, while the `plan` directory will contain the NVIDIA TensorRT
+Engines created from the ONNX models in addition to the config options.

 #### 5.8.1.
 Vision Transformer Export